 Chemokine (C-X-C motif) ligand 9 (CXCL9) which can also be called monokine induced by gamma interferon (MIG), belongs to a family of cytokines which are known as CXC chemokines.
 MIG family is closely related with CXCL10 and CXCL11 chemokines, both of these are located very close to the gene for human CXCL9 on chromosome 4.
 It is induced by IFNγ and is mainly secreted by macrophages, the main roles of CXCL9 are in inflammation by its binding to a receptor that can be selectively expressed in activated T-lymphocytes and to recruit leukocytes to sites intended for infections.
 These properties makes it a critical mediator of T-lymphocyte migration during T-cell dependent immune responses.

-The minimum detection sensitivity level of CXCL9 (MIG) using this human CXCL9 ELISA kit was approximately 3.13 ng/ml.
-The dynamic assay range for this kit is 0.625 – 10 ng/ml.
+The minimum detection sensitivity level of MIG using current human CXCL9 ELISA kit was approximately 3.13 ng/ml.
+The dynamic range for this assay is 0.625 – 10 ng/ml.

 - Mig and IP-10: CXC chemokines that target lymphocytes.
 J Leukoc Biol.
 (1997) 61 (3): 246-57.
 Review.
 Farber J.M.